 Whatever type of health coverage you select, you may be able to deduct your health insurance premium payments if you are self-employed.
 Provided you had a net profit for the year, you are generally entitled to deduct, as an adjustment to income, up to 100% of the amount paid for medical and qualified long-term care insurance on behalf of yourself, your spouse, and your dependents.

 Under IRS rules, the insurance plan must be established under your trade or business, and the deduction may not exceed your earned income from that trade or business.
 You are not permitted to claim this deduction for any month in which you were eligible to participate in any subsidized health plan maintained by your employer or your spouse’s employer.

 If you are a business owner and wish to provide health care benefits to employees, you have a number of choices, including an HSA option coupled with a high-deductible plan or a number of group plans that feature more traditional forms of coverage, such as health maintenance organizations (HMOs) or preferred provider organizations (PPO).
 If you would like to offer employees a consumer-driven health plan similar to the HSA, but would prefer to maintain greater control over the funds contributed to employee accounts, you may wish to consider a Health Reimbursement Arrangement (HRA).

 Regardless of the type of business you operate, you can always deduct 100% of the premiums paid on behalf of your employees.
 If the business is incorporated, all costs for your own insurance, as well as for your employees, are deductible.

 The high cost of health insurance can have a profound effect on both individuals and business owners.
-While certainly not a solution to rising costs, be sure to maximize your tax advantages and deductions to help keep more of your hard-earned money in your own pocket.
+While certainly not a solution to rising costs, be sure to maximize your tax advantages (when implementing your tax planning methods), and deductions to help keep more of your hard-earned money in your own pocket.
 To learn more, contact your tax professional.